phpbrew/phpbrew/README.md

 ## The Extension Installer

-PHPBrew can also install extension for you, either the extensions shipped with PHP source code or even from PECL.
+You can also install PHP extension with ease, either the extensions shipped with PHP source code or even from PECL.

-If the extension directory is found in PHP source, PHPBrew automatically switch into the source directory to install extension.
+If the extension directory is found in PHP source, PHPBrew automatically switch into the PHP source directory and install the extension.

 If the extension directory is not found in PHP source, PHPBrew fetch the extension package from PECL <http://pecl.php.net>.

-PHPBrew also creates extension config to enable the installed extension, so you don't need to write the config file to enable it.
+PHPBrew also creates extension config to enable the installed extension, so you don't need to write the config file to enable it by hands.
 The extension config directory is in:

     ~/.phpbrew/php/php-{version}/var/db